Tax credits renewals

 If HMRC terminate your award for failing to renew (and consequently stop all payments), regulations allow the claim to be restored provided you do renew within 30 days from the date on the notice telling you that your payments are to be stopped (technically called the Statement of Account).

-Outside of this 30-day period, the claim can only be restored if you can show HMRc you have ‘good cause’ for failing to renew by the deadline and within the 30-day grace period, so long as you do complete your renewal by the later deadline of 31 January 2024.
+Outside of this 30-day period, the claim can only be restored if you can show HMRC you have ‘good cause’ for failing to renew by the deadline and within the 30-day grace period, so long as you do complete your renewal by the later deadline of 31 January 2025.

 To summarise:

-• Papers must be returned by 31 July 2023 with either a statement of actual income for 2022/23 or an estimate.
+- Renewal must be completed by 31 July 2024 with either a statement of actual income for 2023/24 or an estimate.

 Withdrawing from the system

-The consequence of not returning the renewal forms is set out above.
+The consequence of not completing the renewal is set out above.
 Generally, this means that all payments between April and the date HMRC terminate the claim (for failure to complete the renewals process) become overpaid.

 There are rules that allow claimants to withdraw from the system by only finalising their previous year award and not renewing their claim for the current tax year.
 Claimants can respond to declaration papers to this effect.